MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 For more information about AMSI, see [How AMSI helps](/windows/win32/amsi/how-amsi-helps).

 ## PSAnsiRenderingFileInfo

+> [!NOTE]
+> This feature became mainstream in PowerShell 7.3.preview-8.

 This experiment was added in PowerShell 7.2.
 This feature adds the $PSStyle.FileInfo member and enables coloring of specific file types.